Unique Aspects of Waldorf Education

 Practical work and handwork are an integral part of the curriculum from kindergarten through eighth grade.
 All children learn to knit in first grade and crochet in second, creating many functional and colorful projects.
 Learning to knit and crochet in the early grades develops fine motor skills and facilitates lively thinking and enhanced intellectual thinking.
 Practical work also fosters coordination, patience, perseverance and imagination.
 Activities such as woodwork, house building, gardening, weaving and sewing are included in the elementary curriculum to give the children an understanding of how things come into being and respect for the creations of others.

 Movement classes are a part of Waldorf curriculum, as well.
 We find that the children are able to retain what they’ve learned even better when their entire body is engaged, and not just the intellect.
 As with other subjects, movement is taught in blocks.
-Examples include Eurythmy, Spatial Dynamics, Circus Arts and games.
+Examples include eurythmy, spatial dynamics, circus arts and games.
 Eurythmy is a movement most common in Waldorf schools that is often described as imparting shape to sound.
-Eurythmy is a performing art and Swallowtail has a dedicated, specially trained Eurythmy teacher.
 Performances are typically done with piano accompaniment or to recited prose.

 Adapted from: An Introduction to Waldorf Education, by Rudolf Steiner College, Fair Oaks, CA. Modified to reflect Swallowtail Waldorf School and Farm, specifically.